gabesargeant/blog/gabrielsargeant/content/posts/graph2/index.md

 Enter stage left: [Sigma JS.](http://sigmajs.org/).
 An oddly not HTTPs site. :/ Anyway, I was considering doing something with Graphvis, I still may, however the Golang interactions with the Graphviz engine looks too complex for a humble Lambda.
 And it'd be a lot of images over the network.
 So instead, we shaft the client and they get to pay in the cycles building the graph in their browser. (☞ﾟ∀ﾟ)☞

+**Lambda Function and the API Gateway**

+Going Camping, not thinking about this.